BA

 transferable intellectual and study skills.

 The Business Management with Marketing program provides a solid foundation in both business and marketing.
-This goal is achieved through the program structure, which is a combination of core and elective modules and a nal project that focuses on the area of marketing.
-Studying these two areas ensures a deep understanding of how organisations work and how to ensure that their products or services are useful, appealing, and protable.
-The core subjects ensure students study essential areas of business management, while the optional modules offer them the opportunity to specialise and broaden their knowledge in marketing.
+This goal is achieved through the program structure, which is a combination of core and elective courses and a final project that focuses on the area of marketing.
+Studying both subjects gives students an understanding of organisations and their management as well as the various ways marketing practices are employed to display the usefulness and quality of products, brands and services.
+The core subjects ensure students study essential areas of business management, while the optional modules offer them the opportunity to specialise and broaden their knowledge in the marketing field.

 The Business Management with Marketing program provides a solid foundation in both business and marketing.
-This goal is achieved through the program structure, which is a combination of core and elective modules and a nal project that focuses on the area of marketing.
-Studying these two areas ensures a deep understanding of how organisations work and how to ensure that their products or services are useful, appealing, and protable.
-The core subjects ensure students study essential areas of business management, while the optional modules offer them the opportunity to specialise and broaden their knowledge in marketing.
+This goal is achieved through the program structure, which is a combination of core and elective courses and a final project that focuses on the area of marketing.
+Studying both subjects gives students an understanding of organisations and their management as well as the various ways marketing practices are employed to display the usefulness and quality of products, brands and services.
+The core subjects ensure students study essential areas of business management, while the optional modules offer them the opportunity to specialise and broaden their knowledge in the marketing field.

 Recognition